obsproject/rfcs/README.md

     - For RFCs with lengthy discussion, the motion to FCP is usually preceded by a *summary comment* trying to lay out the current state of the discussion and major tradeoffs/points of disagreement.
-  - The FCP lasts ten calendar days, so that it is open for at least 5 business days.
+  - The FCP lasts ten calendar days so that it is open for at least 5 business days.
 This way all parties have a chance to lodge any final objections before a decision is reached.
   - In most cases, the FCP period is quiet, and the RFC is either merged or